Updated May 27th, 2018

 A: If you are opening an online shop, I suppose you want to sell profitable items, have a good return and eventually, have a successful small business.
 Success comes through a number of factors, one of them being the items you sell on your store.

-You should primarily find a niche that you really like and plan your inventory and how it will be marketed.
+You should primarily find a niche that you really like.
+Then, plan your inventory and how to market it.
 Bicycles, electronics, and books are definitely profitable items to sell.
 On the other hand, used cosmetics, illegal drugs and animals are things you shouldn’t consider selling on your store.

 Q: Who can sell online?